-BatteryCare is a freeware which optimizes the usage and performance of the modern laptop’s battery.
+BatteryCare is a freeware that optimizes the usage and performance of the modern laptop’s battery.
 It monitors the battery’s discharge cycles and helps increasing it’s autonomy and improving its lifetime.
 It provides you with information like the battery’s total capacity, voltage, CPU temperature, and manufacturer if the information is available.
 The program also tracks your battery’s discharge cycle.

 Besides this, when using the battery, there’s the possibility to suspend some Operating System features that help to degrade the autonomy (only in Windows Vista or higher):

 - Windows Aero, the theme that allows for visual effects like window transparency, requires graphics card acceleration, which obviously will help to decrease the battery lifetime;